riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 `// todo: add image of Assets.xcassets`

 Click on the **AppIcon** resource in the editor area.
-This should show you all the possible icon size we might need or use for iPhone and iPad.
+This should show you all the possible icon sizes we might need or use for iPhone and iPad.

 If you go to the **Attributes Inspector** you'll notice that we can uncheck iPad which hides all the iPad specific icons.